RyzerPhenix/esp32-boost-gauge/README.md

 - Boost pressure Arduino + OLED: https://youtu.be/JXmw1xOlBdk
 - Pitch Roll Indicator: https://youtu.be/S_ppdbb0poQ
 - Custom Shifter Knob with Display: https://www.youtube.com/playlist?list=PLjQRaMdk7pBb6r6xglZb92DGyWJTgBVaV

-_This video is sponsored by PCBway.
-By using the link, you can get 10 PCBs for free, only paying for shipping, and at the same time, you will support this channel.
-Thank you, PCBway! https://www.pcbway.com/setinvite.aspx?inviteid=572577_

 ![THUMB_diy_boost_pressure_gauge_B](https://github.com/upiir/custom_boost_gauge_esp32/assets/117754156/e899b691-7cfe-4f21-853d-03f3aa8d6c6b)